 How much compensation can I get for orthopaedic negligence?

 When making orthopaedic injury compensation claims, you may want to know how much you will receive as compensation.
-This is practically impossible as orthopaedic injuries differ from individual to individual.
-The level of compensation expected is directly proportional to the severity of injury sustained.
+However, this is practically impossible as orthopaedic injuries differ from individual to individual.
+The level of compensation expected is directly proportional to the severity of the injury sustained.

 No Win No Fee Orthopaedic Negligence Claims